aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/app5.png)

-Note that this time, the data is the separated format.
-In both cases, the program itself determine the input format, without asking the user to provide it.
+This time, the data is in the separated format.
+Note that the separated format is slightly more accurate than the combined format, with a delta of 2 versus 3.
+Some hardware manufacturers use additional sensors to measure rotational changes, resulting in a slightly higher degree of accuracy in their separated data, versus our strategy of splitting total acceleration into gravitational and user.
+Don't worry, we're still quite close.
+The discrepancy is only due to the hardware having more information at the time of measurement than we have with the combined input.

-Let's look at what the outlined funtionality above implies for us, technically.
+Let's look at what the outlined functionality above implies for us, technically.
 We'll need two major components that we don't yet have:

 1. A way to store data that a user inputs, and retrieve data that has been stored.
 2. A web application with a basic interface.